googleforgames/open-match/README.md

 ## Will not Implement
 - [X] Defining multiple images inside a profile for the purposes of experimentation adds another layer of complexity into profiles that can instead be handled outside of open match with custom match functions in collaboration with a director (thing that calls backend to schedule matchmaking)

+### Special Thanks
+- Thanks to https://jbt.github.io/markdown-editor/ for help in marking this document down.